 Mechanics and crafters will benefit from everything mentioned in this Bondic review, and it’s a handy product to have at home when you are caught short in the middle of working.
 You’ll no longer have to worry about glue drying out and struggling to finish your project.

-When browsing Bondic online, you’ll notice there are two different options for sale.
+When browsing Bondic online, you’ll notice there are two different kits for sale.
 They vary slightly in price, and the pro kit has a few additional benefits.

 If you opt for the Bondic Starter Kit, you’ll receive everything you need to get started with your home repairs.
-The set includes an applicator, LED UV light, and a 4-gram tube of the Bondic liquid.
+The basic kit includes an applicator, LED ultraviolet light, a 4-gram tube of the Bondic liquid and a carrying case.

 The Bondic Pro-Kit (for a small additional cost) comes with two extra tubes of Bondic glue and a microfiber cloth.